 Under our licence from the Civil Aviation Authority we are required to make sure the UK airspace system operates safely and efficiently.
 With that in mind we conduct a rolling programme of airspace development, ensuring the system can cope effectively with growing air traffic.

-We follow the airspace change process set out in the CAA Directorate of Airspace Policy (DAP) Airspace Charter.
+We follow the airspace change process set out in the CAA Safety and Airspace Regulation Group (SARG) Airspace Charter.
 As part of this process we consult with both airspace users and environmental stakeholders who might be affected by the proposed changes.
 These environmental consultations are normally only carried out when airspace changes are below 7,000ft, but there are exceptions over Areas of Outstanding Natural Beauty (AONBs) and National Parks.

 You can read some of our recent consultation documents below.

 - Proposed introduction of Class C airspace in the vicinity of the Portsmouth and Southern CTAs